-Our SEN Information Report – which is part of Durham County Council’s Local Offer – provides details about how we support children and young people with Special Educational Needs in our school.
+Our SEN Information Report – which is part of Durham County Council’s Local Offer – provides details about how we support children and young people with Special Educational Needs and/or disabilities in our school.

-At West Rainton Primary School, we recognise that all pupils are entitled to a quality of provision that will enable them to achieve their potential.
+At West Rainton Primary School, we recognise, and are passionate in ensuring, that all pupils are entitled to a quality of provision, that will enable them to achieve their potential.
 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all our pupils, including those with a special educational need or disability.
 All pupils deserve this level of ambition, and it is part of the ‘thread that runs through the cloth’ of West Rainton Primary School.

-Our dedication to this is proven through our ‘Inclusion Quality Mark’ award from July 2017, as well as our most recent Ofsted (November 2017) report which states that ‘Disadvantaged pupils and pupils who have special educational needs (SEN) and/or disabilities make good progress as a result of effective teaching, regular support and monitoring.’
+Our dedication to this is proven through our second accolade, ‘Inclusion Quality Mark – Centre of Excellence’ award from November 2020, as well as our most recent Ofsted (November 2017) report, which states that ‘Disadvantaged pupils and pupils who have special educational needs (SEN) and/or disabilities make good progress as a result of effective teaching, regular support and monitoring.’

 At West Rainton Primary School we have appointed a ‘Designated Teacher for Looked after Children’ who works closely with the SENDCO, to ensure that all teachers in school understand the implications for those children who are looked after and have SEN or/and disabilities.